sigmonsays/sigmonsays.github.io/content/post/nix.md

   - declare end state
 - nix config can easily be shared
 - bring up a new system in minutes

+The system state is declarative.
+Which means that it essentially turns my entire OS state into something that can be pristine, setup from scratch, and rolled back to any revision in git.
+This makes experiementing with software fearless.
+With other config mgmt systems, you have to go manually clean up the mess made to remove something

 # NixOS